 VfL Wolfsburg: Casteels; Träsch, Knoche, Rodríguez, Gerhardt; Gustavo, Seguin; Blaszczykowski, Arnold, Caligiuri; Gomez.

 Bayer Leverkusen: Leno; Henrichs, Tah, Dragovic, Wendell; Brandt, Aránguiz, Kampl, Calhanoglu; Hernández, Kießling.

-Quotes via RP Online, VfL Wolfsburg and Bayer Leverkusen.
+Quotes via RP, VfL Wolfsburg and Bayer Leverkusen.